dimensionofficial/C.H.A.O.S.-Framework/Performance-testing/README.md

 cat << EOF > ~/eon.data/logging.json
 ```
 - b.
 BOOT NODE STARTS A single-node test network for block and package transactions
-- C. Start a single non-block full node and load the plug-in
+- c.
+Start a single non-block full node and load the plug-in
-- D. Create the Wallet, import the Dimension private key, and set the bios contract
+- d.
+Create the Wallet, import the Dimension private key, and set the bios contract
-- E. The full node begins to generate transactions, such as 20 transactions per 20ms (i. e.
+- e.
+The full node begins to generate transactions, such as 20 transactions per 20ms (i. e.
 1000TPS)
-- F. Observe the packing performance of the boot node
+- f.
+Observe the packing performance of the boot node